-There is a course package that includes all cases and some of the articles for this course.
+A course package includes all cases and some of the articles for this course.
 You will need to buy this from the Ivey website (see instructions below).
-In addition to the readings in the course package, there will be additional articles posted on Quercus that are required reading.
+In addition to the readings in the course package, additional articles posted on Quercus are required reading.
 Please make sure not to miss these.